 - Some people incorporate condensed milk into the mixture.
 This is not part of the traditional recipe, but it is tasty.

-- When filling the flan pans or containers for each jericalla, do not fill up to the rim.
+- Do not fill up to the rim when filling the flan pans or containers for each jericalla.

-- If your oven is low-power, you can heat it to 180 degrees instead of 200.
+- If your oven is low-power, heat it to 180 degrees instead of 200.